• Skip to primary navigation

 • 1 large egg

-• 1 cup of mixed and toasted nuts (hazelnuts, almonds, walnuts, pecans) Use as much variety as possible!
+• 1 cup mixed nuts (hazelnuts, almonds, walnuts, pecans) Just a quick coarse chop of the nuts.
 You can use slivered or chopped nuts.

-• ¾ cup of light brown sugar packed
+• ¾ cup light brown sugar packed down

 • ½ cup dried cranberries